 Island hopping is pretty easy to do on your own, and as soon as you step off a boat on an island there will be several other travel agencies standing outside their shop waving you in, eager to help you plan your next step.

-Ios has become a huge hit during the past few years, and is often referred to as the “party island”, but there is also a lot of history and culture to find there.
+Kos has become a huge hit during the past few years, and is often referred to as the “party island”, but there is also a lot of history and culture to find there.

 Another place which has long had a reputation for its nightlife is Mykonos – there, the party mood sets in already at 2pm, and the beach bars are busy.
+New to Sailing?
+Why A Yacht Charter in the Mediterranean Is a Great Family Holiday

 Kos is another big favorite among party-goers.
 It has the pretty villages, beautiful beaches and awesome nightlife – a little bit of everything.